Supitto/BugBountyDirectory/README.md

 # GUI

-You can access this graphically using the following link <Still need to create link.
+You can access this graphically using the following link https://raw.githubusercontent.com/Supitto/BugBountyDirectory/main/out/latest.json

 # Programatic Access